 Whatever reason people might have for growing marijuana, it remains a controlled substance in Texas that is strictly prohibited and cultivation crimes can result in some serious penalties.
 Some marijuana cultivation offenses occur in so-called grow houses, which are quite simply homes dedicated to growing marijuana and often sites of major police sting operations.

-Denton, TX Illegal Cultivation / Grow Houses Lawyer
+Illegal Cultivation / Grow Houses Defense Lawyer in Denton, Frisco, Lewisville, Flower Mound, TX

 Our firm understands the tremendous stress that comes with criminal charges of this nature and we will be able to work with you and help minimize the damage to your personal life.
 Call (940) 222-8004 or contact us online to have us look over your case and answer all of your legal questions during a free consultation.